STAER-HPC/documentation/docs/rdp_access.md

 > The GUI places a significant load on the login node.
 Use the GUI only for minor preparation tasks and do not start any calculations on the login node.
 Use SLURM to submit jobs for processing.

 1. **Ensure Network Access**
-   - Verify that your device is connected to the authorized network or VPN as specified by your system administrator.
+   - Verify that your device is connected to the authorized network or VPN.

 2. **Setting Up Remote Desktop Protocol (RDP)**